300+ Spanish Slang Words from Around the World

 Literal meaning: It matters a pepper to me

-While we don’t have a phrase exactly like this in English, you can probably gather its meaning: that you don’t really care, or it isn’t worth your time or effort.
+While we don’t have a phrase exactly like this in English, you can probably guess its meaning.
+It’s the equivalent of IDGAF: You don’t really care, or it isn’t worth your time or effort.

 If you want to change it up a little, pimiento is commonly exchanged with pepino (cucumber), comino (cumin) and rábano (radish)!